bjoern-janson/cget/theory/glossary.md

 CGET defines intelligence as:

-$$
-\boxed{
-\textbf{
-Invariant-preserving compression under self-modifying dynamics with expanding controllable future reach.
+> **Invariant-preserving compression under self-modifying dynamics with expanding controllable future reach.**
-}
-}
-$$

-A system is more intelligent when it can:
+A system becomes more intelligent when it can:

-1. compress reality into executable causal structures,
-2. discover reusable generative rules,
+1. discover compact executable models of reality,
+2. preserve causal structure through abstraction,
-3. expand controllable futures,
+3. expand the futures it can intentionally control,
-4. modify itself,
+4. modify itself without destroying identity,
-5. preserve the invariants required for continued coherent agency.
-   }
+5. maintain coherent agency across time.